 32-Bit Operating Systems- SketchUp is now optimized solely for 64-Bit and no longer available for Windows or MacOS in any 32-bit capacity.

-Windows 7, Windows 8- We no longer actively test features or bugs on these older versions of Windows.
+Windows 7, Windows 8, Windows Vista- These versions of Windows are no longer supported and SketchUp no longer tests features or bugs on these older versions.
 While the software may still run properly, there may be some issues with features that haven’t been tested.

 Linux- A Linux version of SketchUp isn't available at this time.
 However, you may be interested to see how others have had success running SketchUp on Linux using Wine.